lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 - If the `lsp20VerifyCall(..)` function is called and returns bytes4 where the first bytes3 match the first bytes3 of the `lsp20VerifyCall(..)` selector, and the last byte is strictly `0x01`, the function MUST call the [`lsp20VerifyCallResult(..)`] function on the [owner](#owner) as per the [LSP20-CallVerification] specification.

   The function MUST be called **after the execution of the `execute(...)` function logic is completed**, passing the hash of the caller, value and data sent concatenated, and the result of the `execute(..)` function represented by the encoding as `bytes` the result of the call or the address of the contract created as a second parameter.

   The call will pass if the bytes4 returned by the `lsp20VerifyCallResult(..)` function equals the `lsp20VerifyCallResult(..)` function selector, otherwise MUST revert.

-- MUST emit a [`ValueReceived`] event before external calls or contract creation if the function receives native tokens.
+- MUST emit a [`UniversalReceiver`] event when receiving native tokens with the following parameters:
+  - `from`: The address calling the execute function
+  - `value`: The amount of native tokens sent by the caller
+  - `typeId`: Unique identifier, the keccak256 of `LSP0ValueReceived` > `0x9c4705229491d365fb5434052e12a386d6771d976bea61070a8c694e8affea3d`.
+  - `receivedData`: The function selector of the `execute(..)` function.
+  - `returnedData`: Empty bytes.

 #### executeBatch

 ```solidity
 function executeBatch(uint256[] memory operationsType, address[] memory targets, uint256[] memory values, bytes[] memory datas) external payable returns (bytes[] memory);
 ```

 This function is part of the [ERC725X] specification, with additional requirements as follows:

 - MUST allow the owner to call the function.

 - If the caller is not the owner, the function MUST call the [`lsp20VerifyCall(..)`] function on the [owner](#owner) as per the [LSP20-CallVerification] specification.

   The function MUST be called **before the execution of the execute logic**, passing the caller, value sent to the function, and the data sent (function selector + arguments + extra calldata) as parameters.

   The function SHOULD only continue executing if the `lsp20VerifyCall(..)` function returns bytes4 where the first bytes3 match the first bytes3 of the `lsp20VerifyCall(..)` selector, otherwise MUST revert.